 Over a three-year period, ValueOptions, Inc.’s program will train an estimated 75 workers and will create an estimated 75 jobs.
 The new workers will include patient navigators and support staff.

 Project Title: "Community-based health homes for individuals with serious mental illness”

 Estimated 3-Year Savings: $3,792,020

-Summary: The Vinfen Corporation, in partnership with Bay Cove Human Services, North Suffolk Mental Health, Brookline Mental Health, and Commonwealth Care Alliance (a non-profit managed care organization), is receiving an award to integrate health care and behavioral health care for individuals with serious mental illness in metropolitan Boston.
-The program will embed nurse practitioners backed by primary care doctors in existing psychiatric rehabilitation teams, creating community-based health homes that will provide better care at lower cost for a population at risk for severe chronic disease and often in need of critical care.
-Care management counselors and peer counselors will help people self-manage their medical and behavioral health issues.
-Telehealth technology will enable health care teams to monitor patients, prioritize care, and intervene as necessary.
-As a result, the program will improve the health of individuals with serious mental illness, increase their access to health services, reduce the impact of their disorders, and reduce avoidable use of acute services.
+Summary: Vinfen Corporation, in partnership with Bay Cove Human Services, North Suffolk Mental Health Association, Brookline Mental Health Center, Commonwealth Care Alliance, Robert Bosch Healthcare, and Dartmouth University received an award to integrate primary and behavioral health care for individuals with serious mental illness in the metropolitan Boston area.
+The project embeds Nurse Practitioners, backed by a primary care physician, into existing community based psychiatric rehabilitation and recovery teams, creating community based health homes that provide better care at lower cost for a population at risk for severe chronic disease.
+Embedded Health Outreach Workers teach participants to manage their behavioral and physical health effectively and more independently.
+This care team uses telehealth technology to monitor participants’ signs and symptoms, prioritize care and deliver necessary interventions.
+As a result, the project aims to improve the health of participants, increase their access to primary and specialty health care and reduce the use of costly acute care services.